rederu/RadicalDreamers/README.md

 # Mayra's Portfolio
-A minimalist version of my Portfolio.
-Always updating.
+Mayra's portfolio minimalist version.
 Currently this portfolio is a minimalist version of what I want to code.
-Still I think it looks nice.
+Still, I believe it looks pretty nice.

+<h2>Tools:</h2>

+- HTML
+- CSS
+- Bootstrap

+This portfolio is still being modified.

+<h3>Portfolio's Link</h3>

+<a href="http://cuencac.net/">Mayra's Portfolio</a>